HyP3r-/lynx-inverter-record/README.md

-# PV-Log
+# Lynx Inverter Record
-A simple logging system with InfluxDB, Telegraf and Grafana.
+A simple application for recording and visualizing solar inverter data with InfluxDB, Telegraf, Grafana and Kapacitor.

 ## Supported Inverters